-Remove it from the heat and let it cool to about 110 F, or slightly more than lukewarm.
+Remove the pan from the heat and let the syrup cool to about 110 F, or slightly more than lukewarm.

 While the syrup cools, cut into the peaches end to end on both sides, then twist the halves in opposite directions to separate the flesh; remove the pits and set them aside for later use.

 Thinly slice peaches.

 Put the peaches, peach pits, lemon zest, and orange zest in a clean 2-quart glass canning jar.

 Seal the jar with an airtight lid.
 Turn the jar top to bottom in one full revolution to gently mix the contents.

-Store the bottle in a cool, dark place for two weeks.
+Store the bottle in a cool, dark place for 2 weeks.

-After two weeks, strain out the solids with a fine mesh sieve.
+After 2 weeks, strain out the solids with a fine-mesh sieve.

-Pour the peach liqueur into a clean jar, seal it, and let it stand another two to three weeks in a cool, dark place.
+Pour the peach liqueur into a clean jar, seal it, and let it stand another 2 to 3 weeks in a cool, dark place.

 Strain the peach liqueur a final time through a double layer of cheesecloth or another kind of filter while transferring it to a decanter or decorative bottle.